Important Notice: UB’s spring 2021 semester will begin on Feb. 1, 2021. View the academic calendar on the registrar’s website.

 University officials will continue to work with the state, system, local and health professional leaders to provide guidance on the university’s operations.
 The university will communicate with all community members any needed changes in academic operations.

-Classroom capacities have been reduced to accommodate social distancing, resulting in classrooms being used at approximately 25% of their usual capacity.
+Classroom capacities have been reduced to accommodate physical distancing, resulting in classrooms being used at approximately 25% of their usual capacity.
 The course schedule has been modified to allow 20 minutes between classes to alleviate congestion in hallways and classrooms.
-The university is requiring individuals to wear face masks at all times when in classrooms and on any of UB’s campuses when a minimum of six feet of social distancing cannot be maintained.
-All students, faculty and staff will receive a face covering from the university, and individuals are welcome to use their own face coverings.
+The university is requiring individuals to wear face coverings at all times when in classrooms and on any of UB’s campuses when a minimum of six feet of physical distancing cannot be maintained.

 Within on-campus dining facilities, individuals should wear face masks until seated at least six feet apart from another individual, and then they may remove their masks by necessity when actively eating or drinking.
 However, the university strongly encourages mask usage inside the dining area when not actively eating and drinking.
 Masks must be worn when entering and exiting the dining area.